wiktorn/sparta/content/posts/project.md

 * Ryszard Kulesza, *Two Spartas.
 An interview with Prof. Ryszard Kulesza* (Dr Przemysław Kaniecki)
 * Anna Grześkowiak-Krwawicz, *The image of Sparta in the political thought of the Polish -Lithuanian Commonweath*
 * Elżbieta Powązka, *Spartan themes in the Baroque school theatre of St. Anne’s School in Cracow*
-* Ewa Róża Janion , *Sparta in the accounts of travellers to Souli and historians of Souli in the 19th century*
+* Ewa Róża Janion, *Sparta in the accounts of travellers to Souli and historians of Souli in the 19th century*
 * Marcin Leszczyński, *English beef-steak and Spartan soup.
 Byron and Sparta*
 * Jerzy Borowczyk, *Lacedaemon’s example.
 Sparta in the eyes of the Philomaths and Decembrists (with references to Polish classicism at the turn of the 18th and 19th centuries)*
 * Maciej Junkiert, *The reception of Spartan history in the first decades of the 19th century.
 The Polish perspective: Groddeck, Lelewel, Mickiewicz*